MJMcGuffin/muqcs.js/README.md

     [30,40]   [5+7i,-1-3i]   [35+7i,39-3i]

 Similarly, there are static methods in the CMatrix class for subtracting matrices (diff(m1,m2)), multiplying matrices (mult(m1,m2) and naryMult([m1,m2,...])), and for computing their tensor product (tensor(m1,m2) and naryTensor([m1,m2,...])).
-The CMatrix class also has some predefined vectors and matrices.
+There are also some predefined vectors and matrices.
 For example,

     console.log(Sim.ketOne.toString());